stefanosu/classic-arcade-game-project/README.md

 Frogger-Classic-Arcade-game
 =================================

-This game was made to practice Object-Oriented JavaScript which is part of a course in the [Udacity Front-End Web Nanodegree program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).
+This game was made to practice Object-Oriented JavaScript which is part of a course in the [Udacity Front-End Web Nanodegree program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011)
 The game is creating using
  - Object object oriented javascript principles
  -  HTML
- - CSS to create this game.
+ - CSS to create this game

 ## How to Run the Game
 To start the game you must run the index.html file in a browser.